KTM Class 93: Design

 The mechanical and exterior design of the original Class 93/1 and the newer Class 93/2 are almost identical, the only difference being the exterior livery.
+Sometimes the train livery are ads.

 On-board service

 Class 93/1

 Standard Class: The seats are arranged in a 2+2 fashion, and have blue seat covers and red headrests.
-The seats have amenities such as a power outlet and a tray table, typical of long distance trains.
-In addition to this, it also features standard intercity offerings such as luggage racks, a toilet and prayer area within the length of an individual 6-car set.
-It has gang-ways interconnecting each coach, allowing passengers unrestricted movement throughout the entire length of the train.
-Since these trains will operate in a tropical climate, they have over-head air-conditioning systems, providing temperature control, ventilation and dehumidification to maximise passenger comfort.
+Each seat has a power outlet and a tray table.
+The train features standard intercity offerings such as luggage racks, a toilet and prayer area within the length of an individual 6-car set.
+Since these trains operate in a tropical climate, all carriages are fully air conditioned.
 The trains are also equipped with LTE-enabled WiFi throughout but currently it has not been turned on yet.

 Class 93/2

 Standard Class: The facilities are very similar to those offered on the first batch, with a few improvements.
 In addition to the transverse seating layout, there are cluster seats which face each other.
 Such seats have a table between them.
 The seats have grey seat covers and red headrests.
 Toilets have changing tables for infants.

 Business Class: The Business class accommodation and service marks a step up from the standard class.
 In addition to the facilities already enjoyed in standard class, there are additional features otherwise not seen on the standard class.
 The seats are arranged in a 2+1 configuration and are wider and able to recline up to 45 degrees.
 The seats can be rotated to face any direction.
 In addition to a power outlet, a USB port is provided.
 Each seat has its own on demand video screen for in-train entertainment.
 Wi-Fi is complimentary for business class passengers.
 Each coach has its own steward or stewardess, which the passenger can summon from his seat.
 On-board dining is included in the fare.
 Passengers are given their own amenity kit.